 Some simple ways that you can disrupt negative mental and emotional patterns include:

-- Get into nature and walking
+- Get out into nature and walk

 - Catch up with a positive friend for a coffee

-- Listen to some happy music
+- Listen to happy music

-- Listen to an uplifting podcast
+- Tune into an uplifting podcast

 - Do an activity or hobby that brings you joy